andreagorsche/tablebooking/README.md

 ![Delete Question](/static/images/readme/wireframes/deletequestion.png "Delete Question")

-If they confirm the deletion they are directed to user feedback page stating that the booking was deleted successfully.
+If they confirm the deletion they are directed to a user feedback page stating that the booking was deleted successfully.

 ![Confirmation Delete](/static/images/readme/wireframes/confirmationdelete.png "Confirmation Delete")

-Once the user wants to log out they click on Logout in the top menu and are directed to a page where they have to confirm there logout.
+Once the user wants to log out they click on logout in the top menu and are directed to a page where they have to confirm there logout.

 ![Logout Question](/static/images/readme/wireframes/logoutquestion.png "Logout Question")